 Opting for solar energy is a great investment – considering the high cost of electricity.
 Most homeowners have realized the importance of solar energy despite the high initial investment cost.

-It is better to pay several thousands of dollars once to install a solar system rather than putting up with high electricity bills every month.
+It is better to pay several thousands of dollars once to install solar panels in St. Augustine rather than putting up with high electricity bills every month.

 Many Homeowners in Australia are benefiting from the advantages that come will solar energy.
 Apart from being environmental-friendly, solar energy is extremely cheap compared to other forms of energy.